 3.5.2.
-It will be claimed also that only 5 of 126 wind energy developments at the time of the study had attracted complaints of noise and thus the matter is trivial.
+It is often claimed also that only 5 of 126 wind energy developments at the time of the study had attracted complaints of noise and thus the matter is trivial.
 This assertion is, to say the least, disingenuous.
 Many of the developments at that time were of small turbines set in isolated areas of the countryside, well away from habitation.
-In addition, as noted above, the proportion of those affected by wind turbine noise who actually complain is very small.
-It must be emphasised that research into wind farm noise and health issues in the UK is virtually non-existent and of poor quality.
+In addition, as noted above, the proportion of those affected by wind turbine noise who formally complain to their local authority is very small.
+Research into wind farm noise and health issues in the UK is virtually non-existent and of poor quality.
 To suggest that there is "no problem" when faced with the large body of evidence presented here is perverse.
 The conclusion is also contradicted by Moorhouse's study (vide infra) which showed a complaint rate of 20%.